kanaria69/Mainecoco/README.md

-## What do you call someone with no nose?
-Nobody knows.
+## Don't buy flowers at a monastery.
+Because only you can prevent florist friars.